Skip to content

 • Cutaneous diseases

-Some drugs and medications can also cause mouth ulcers such as ibuprofen, medication for treating angina, high blood pressure and abnormal heart rhythm.
-Ulcer can also be a side effect of chemotherapy and radiotherapy.
+Some drugs and medications can also cause mouth ulcers, such as ibuprofen, medications for angina, high blood pressure, and abnormal heart rhythm.
+Ulcers can also be a side effect of chemotherapy and radiotherapy.

 Self care tips

-The majority of ulcers tend to clear up by themselves within a few weeks.
-You can help ease the pain by using a soft toothbrush to brush teeth, avoiding hot, spicy and acidic food, using a straw to drink through, using lozengers, mouthwashes to ease the pain and aid healing.
-If self care tips do not help to aid the healing process then seek medical attention.
+The majority of ulcers tend to resolve on their own within a few weeks.
+You can help ease the pain by using a soft toothbrush to gently brush your teeth, avoiding hot, spicy, and acidic foods, drinking through a straw, and using lozenges or mouthwashes to ease discomfort and promote healing.
+If these self care tips do not aid healing, seek medical attention.